aws/aws-emr-containers-best-practices/content/submit-applications/docs/spark/pyspark.md

 ```

-Place `numpy_environment.tar.gz` in a s3 location that is mapped to a FSx for Lustre cluster. `numpy_dep.pex` can be placed on any Kubernetes persistent volume and mounted to the driver pod and executor pod.
+Upload `numpy_environment.tar.gz` to a s3 location that is mapped to a FSx for Lustre cluster. `numpy_environment.tar.gz` can be placed on any Kubernetes persistent volume and mounted to the driver pod and executor pod.Alternatively, S3 path for ``numpy_environment.tar.gz`` can also be passed using [--py-files](# List of .py files)

-Request
+**Request:**

 ```
 {